deeeelin/NTHU_SELECT/README.md

 ## **View result :**

-   * If the show mode is html ,then there will be a file called "result.html" produced in the same directory of NTHU_SELECT , you can look up the result by using Chrome browser or VS code extensions .
+   * If the show mode is html ,then there will be a file called "result.html" produced in the same directory of NTHU_SELECT , you can look up the result by using Chrome browser or VS code extensions (Safari browser may cause encoding errors).

    * If the show mode is text,then there will be a file called  "result.txt" produced in the same directory of NTHU_SELECT